 More information on the FEBS Sir Hans Krebs medal and plenary lecture at the 45th FEBS Congress

 The Sir Hans Krebs medal is awarded annually by FEBS for outstanding achievements in Biochemistry and Molecular Biology or related sciences: https://www.febs.org/our-activities/awards/medals/

-Sir David Baulcombe will be presented with the medal at the 45th FEBS Congress in Ljubljana, Slovenia on Sunday 5th July 2020 where he will deliver a lecture on ‘Epigenetics and genetic regulation in plants’: 2020.febscongress.org
+Sir David Baulcombe will be presented with the medal at the 45th FEBS Congress on Sunday 4th July 2021 where he will deliver a lecture on ‘RNA silencing, disease resistance and the inheritance of acquired characteristics’: 2021.febscongress.org

 The lecture date and Congress references in this post were updated following postponement of the 45th FEBS Congress and then conversion to a virtual format due to the coronavirus pandemic.